Phala-Network/dstack-mining-backend/README.md

 1. **Run dstack on the host machine** with GPU passthrough enabled
 2. **Provide GPU resources** to the dstack service
 3. Ensure the dstack service is accessible at `localhost:14520`
+4. Ensure the dstack VMM port is configured to listen on 0.0.0.0 (it defaults to 127.0.0.1).
+This is required for Docker container access.
+You can verify the port binding status using `sudo netstat -tulnp | grep 14520`

 Without a properly configured dstack service with GPU resources on the host machine, **you will not be able to earn rewards**.